-The aggregate allowance for credit losses for loans and lending commitments increased in 2022, primarily reflecting the Provision for credit losses due to deterioration in macroeconomic outlook.
-The base scenario used in our ACL models as of December 31, 2022 was generated using a combination of consensus economic forecasts, forward rates, and internally developed and validated models, and assumes weak economic growth over the forecast period.
+The allowance for credit losses for loans and lending commitments increased in 2023, primarily due to deteriorating conditions in the commercial real estate sector including provisions for certain specific loans, mainly in the office portfolio, and modest growth in certain other loan portfolios.
+Charge-offs for the year ended December 31, 2023 were related to Commercial real estate.
+The base scenario used in our ACL models as of December 31, 2023 was generated using a combination of consensus economic forecasts, forward rates, and internally developed and validated models, and assumes slow economic growth in 2024 followed by a gradual improvement in 2025.
 Given the nature of our lending portfolio, the most sensitive model input is U.S. GDP.

-See Note 2 for a description of the ACL calculated under the CECL methodology, including credit quality indicators used for held-for-investment loans beginning in 2020.
+See Note 2 for a description of the ACL calculated under the CECL methodology, including credit quality indicators used for held-for-investment loans.